JDenzel-UHH/CIDL/README.md

 ## Motivation

-The ACIC 2022 datasets are a widely used benchmark for evaluating causal inference methods.
-While the raw data are publicly available, practical usage in Python is cumbersome due to
+The ACIC 2022 datasets are a benchmark for evaluating causal inference methods.
+In practice, working with the raw files in Python is cumbersome due to

 - distribution across multiple ZIP archives,
 - heterogeneous file structures,
-- lack of direct links between simulations, ground truth, and DGP metadata,
+- missing direct links between simulations, ground truth, and DGP metadata,
-- and repetitive, error-prone data preparation steps.
+- and repetitive, error-prone preparation steps.

-This module addresses this gap by providing a **clean abstraction layer** between the raw data and downstream causal analysis, enabling reproducible and standardized experimentation.
+This module reduces that overhead by providing a consistent storage layout and a small, explicit loading layer.

 ---